krzotr/RBDOOM-3-BFG/README.md

 """
 -->
 ## Filmic Post Processing
-If you enable it with r_useFilmicPostProcessing 1 then you play DOOM 3 BFG the optics of a Zack Snyder movie.
+If you enable it with r_useFilmicPostFX 1 then you play DOOM 3 BFG the optics of a Zack Snyder movie.

 It adds chromatic abberation and filmic dithering using Blue Noise.
 The effect is heavy and is usually aimed in Film production to mix real camera footage with CG generated content.